mattermost/mattermost-developer-documentation/site/content/contribute/webapp/migrating-to-typescript.md

 By completing this campaign, we're looking to:

-- reduce the errors derived from changes.
+- Reduce the errors derived from changes.
 - Increase the consistency of the code.
 - ensure a more defensive programming in the code.